rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

      Site->>System: Any RSMP message
      System-->>Site: MessageAck

-1. A message is sent from the site
+1. An RSMP message is sent from the site
 2. The supervision system or other equipment responds with an message acknowledgement

 .. _rsmpsxl-version: